Table of Contents

 - Layoff rates appear to be increasing, with job cuts hitting their highest year-to-date level (excluding 2020) since 2009.

-- Employee engagement rates have hit an 11-year low, indicating a higher potential for job-seeking by many workers.
+- Employee engagement rates have hit an 11-year low, indicating a greater likelihood of job-seeking among many workers.
 With 28% of workers either “highly likely” or “likely” to seek new opportunities, that translates into increased competition for open positions.

 The upshot is that being prepared to look for a new opportunity is a continuous imperative, and waiting until a job is lost can add months to a job search.
 That is where effective professional networking strategies fit into career planning considerations.